We believe that all gifts and talents are God-given and should be developed in a way which is pleasing to Him.

 Core subjects: English, Mathematics, Science, Bible Studies, Wellbeing, and Sport.

-Elective subjects: Art, Business, Drama, Geography, German, Graphics, Health & Physical Education, History, Home Economics, Digital Technology, Japanese, Media Studies, and Music.
+Elective subjects: Art, Business, Drama, Geography, Spanish (Year 8), German (Year 9), Graphics, Health & Physical Education, History, Home Economics, Digital Technology, Japanese, Media Studies, and Music.
 Elective subjects are broken into a number of units (semester or term long).

 Students choose specific units from the range of subjects.
 This provides them with a significant opportunity to explore our diverse subject offering.